top of page

 A turtle on a black sand beach . . .

-A girl who took 45 minutes before she leapt off a cliff . . . and the boy who encouraged her.
+A girl who took 45 minutes to gather her courage before she leapt off a cliff . . . and the boy who encouraged her.

 And a few of the seeds that became SAVING WONDER . . .